Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommunication.md

 ![](image/2022-10-09-07-53-02.png)

 - Balanced discriminator have a characteristic 'S-shaped' frequency response.
-Two common typ
+- This method will provide larger linear region to demodulate the narrow-band and wide-band signals.